TulsiBasetti/SQL_Explanation_-_Generator/README.md

 # Limitations & Notes

--Assumption-based Generation: The SQL generator makes educated guesses about table/column names.
+- Assumption-based Generation: The SQL generator makes educated guesses about table/column names.
 You may need to adjust the generated SQL to match your actual database schema.
+- Groq API Key is used.
--No Database Connection: This tool doesn't connect to actual databases.
+- No Database Connection: This tool doesn't connect to actual databases.
 It only explains and generates SQL syntax.